OriolEscSerr/introduction-embedded-systems/module_3/README.md

 - Analysis of map files for memory usage
 - Determining where compiled code and data symbols are allocated, their lifetimes, and access restrictions

-As part of the module, I worked with C programs and toolchains to explore how memory is allocated and represented, using tools like GCC and linker scripts to examine memory regions in embedded applications.
+Although no new C programs were written for this module, I engaged with existing code through quizzes.

 ## Learning Achievements

 As part of this module, I was able to:

 - Analyze the components of a program’s memory space for both code and data regions
-- Write C-programs to define data in different memory regions
+- Understand how data is defined in different memory regions using C
-- Interpret application’s map and linker files
+- Interpret application map and linker files
-- Use GCC Binary Utilities to investigate the memory usage of an executable
+- Use GCC Binary Utilities to inspect memory usage in compiled executables
-- Investigate the map file for the memory usage of an executable
+- Analyze map files to understand memory allocation
-- Determine where compiled code and data symbols are allocated, the lifetime of these symbols and the access restrictions
+- Determine where compiled code and data symbols are located, their lifetimes, and access permissions

 ## Author